AxisCommunications/acap-documentation/docs/develop/build-install-run.md

 ## ACAP Native SDK

-To build, install and run an ACAP application, use the Docker image in the [ACAP Native SDK](https://hub.docker.com/r/axisecp/acap-native-sdk) repository.
-You can use this image in two ways:
+To build, install and run an ACAP application, use the [ACAP Native SDK](https://github.com/AxisCommunications/acap-native-sdk).
+You can use the ACAP Native SDK Docker image in two ways:

 - As a base image to build a custom application builder image, see [Build, install and run with custom application image](#build-install-and-run-with-custom-application-image).
 - Interactively inside the container, see [Build, install and run interactively inside container](#build-install-and-run-interactively-inside-container).